mstemmer/hatchling/README.md

 ```
 ## Run the data monitoring server (Optional)
 <img align="right" src="https://github.com/mstemmer/hatchling/blob/main/docs/images/dash_4.png" width = 640 hight = 480>
+Hatchling reports its status via the command line and the LED/buzzer on the controller.
+With dash you can extend the monitoring to all your end devices within your network.

 <br/><br/><br/><br/>
 Run the dash server with: